 Charles McClintock, PhD, is Doctoral Faculty and Dean Emeritus at Fielding Graduate University.
 He served as President of The Santa Barbara and Ventura Colleges of Law, accredited by the California State Bar and WSCUC, from 2014-2015.
-He served as Dean of the School of Human and Organizational Development from 2011 to 2012 and founded the Institute for Social Innovation in 2002.
+He served as Dean of the School of Human and Organizational Development from 2011 to 2012 and founded the Institute for Social Innovation in 2002 where he now serves as Director.
 Dr. McClintock is Professor Emeritus at Cornell University, where he taught and held academic administration positions from 1975 to 2001.
 He was a visiting professor at Stanford University in 1981 and University of California, Santa Cruz in 1989.

 Dr. McClintock earned a PhD in social psychology from the State University of New York at Buffalo.
 He serves on the Substantive Change Committee of the Western Association of Schools and Colleges (WASC), and various social sector advisory committees.
+He is a Trustee and President of the Alumni Association at Occidental College.
 He also serves on the advisory board for KCLU, the central coast public broadcasting affiliate.
-Dr. McClintock is active in various academic and professional groups including Council of Graduate Schools, American Evaluation Association, Academy of Management, Organizational Development Network, American Psychological Association, and American Educational Research Association.
+Dr. McClintock is active in various academic and professional groups including Council of Graduate Schools, American Evaluation Association, Academy of Management, American Psychological Association, and American Educational Research Association.

 Areas of Expertise (7)